Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: OVERALL OF PFDTV

 \subsection{The proposed model}

-This paper proposes a phase asymmetry guided adaptive fractional-order total variation and diffusion filter for feature-preserving ultrasound despeckling.
-The proposed filter combines equation (11) and (13) to balance FAD filter and FTV filter for achieving the best performance of preserving ramp edges, and the energy function is defined as follows
+The PFDTV method proposes a new TV framework with phase asymmetry to guide adaptive fractional-order total variation and diffusion filter for feature-preserving ultrasound despeckling.
+Specifically, the proposed TV cost function combining equation (11) and (13) balances the FAD filter and FTV filter for achieving the best performance of preserving ramp edges, and the TV cost function is defined as follows:

-where $\alpha$ is the adaptive fractional order, $\varphi$ and $\gamma$ are the weighted coefficients, which control the relative importance of FAD filter and FTV filter, and $\lambda$ is the regularization parameter.
-We empirically set $\lambda$ as $0.01$.
-As for the weighted coefficients, we design them based on the PAS metric shown as
+where $\alpha$ is the adaptive fractional order, $\varphi$ and $\gamma$ are the weighted coefficients that control the relative importance of the FAD and FTV filters, and $\lambda$ is the regularization parameter.
+The speckle filtering result is closely related to $\lambda$: the greater the value of $\lambda$ is, the more noisy the filtered image achieves; the smaller the value of $\lambda$ is, the more blurry the edge feature becomes.
+Two types of regularization parameter selection methods have been introduced in terms of locally-adaptive and global performance measures.
+In this paper, the parameter $\lambda$ is chosen so that the best global PSNR of despeckled image is obtained \cite{60}.
+We empirically set $\lambda$ as $0.01$ after synthetic image despeckling experiments.
+Regarding the weighted coefficients, we design them based on the PAS metric shown as follows:

-where $ PA $ is the PAS metric that is updated in each iteration for accurately obtaining the edge significance of each point.
+where $ PA $ is the PA metric that is updated in each iteration for accurately obtaining the edge significance of each point.

-Based on the above strategy, when $PA$ is close to $0$, we emphasize the role of FAD filter in smooth regions.
-When $PA$ is close to $1$, we highlight the role of FTV filter in the transition border regions.
-Due to the $PA$ values of edge points for real ramp edges being less than $1$, the FAD filter also plays a key role in processing these transition border regions.
+Based on the above strategy, when $PA$ is close to $0$, we emphasize the role of the FAD filter in smoothing regions.
+When $PA$ is close to $1$, we highlight the role of the FTV filter in the boundary regions for edge preservation.
+Because the $PA$ values of edge points for real ramp edges are less than $1$, the FAD filter also plays a key role in processing these weak edges in the spatially transitional border regions.

-However, FAD filter solely integrates intensity-based gradient information into the diffusion coefficient, causing some low contrast edges being removed after noise removal.
-To overcome this drawback, we integrates the PAS metric into the diffusion coefficient.
-PAS measure can efficiently identify low contrast edges due to its invariant to brightness or contrast.
-Furthermore, the value of PAS metric is only related to the edge significance of each point.
+However, the FAD filter solely integrates intensity-based gradient into the diffusion coefficient, causing some low-contrast edges to be removed after noise removal.
+To overcome this drawback, we integrate the PAS metric into the diffusion coefficient.
+The PAS measure can efficiently identify low-contrast edges due to its invariance to brightness or contrast.
+Furthermore, the PAS metric value is only related to the edge significance of each point.
 We alter the function $f\left( {\left| {\mathop \nabla \nolimits^\alpha u} \right|} \right)$ by modifying its diffusion coefficient $c( \cdot )$ according to (12).
-The modified diffusion coefficient is shown as:
+The modified diffusion coefficient is shown as follows: